Jar3ddd/Obsidian-Vault/Research/CNN Project/Motif predictions and Expression.md

 ### Moca Blue Analysis

 **Rice Model EPM results**
+To analyze predicted motifs, we will utilize the "moca_blue" pipeline originally written by S. Zumkeller.
+To

 - Also try and include importance scores across validation sequences (or visual)
 - Match epms with JASPAR -> Get EPMs for rice and begin comparing with those for other speice -> rice specific motifs